corestoreio/parrot/README.md

 $ sudo /bin/bash scripts/release.sh
 $ sudo /bin/bash scripts/start.sh
 ```

+> Please note that to build the web app, `npm` is required.

 This will build the web app and launch 3 containers: a Postgres **database**, the Parrot **API server** and Nginx as the **reverse proxy and static file server**.